baramX3/white_matter_metanalysis/README.md

 ## Files
 The `decode-tracts-jp.ipynb` is the original file written by [Julio A. Peraza](https://github.com/JulioAPeraza).
 This file allows testing a few white matter tracts at a time (ex.
 3 tracts).

-The `decode-tracts-sk.ipynb` is modified by Sohmee Kim.
+The `decode-tracts-sk.ipynb` is the modified version by Sohmee Kim.
 This file is modified to run on multiple white matter tracts (ex. for an entire project).
 However, the code is still being modified and in the works.